gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Support for Azure IoT Central Properties

-1. Open the **main.c** file
+1. Open the **main.c** file.
 2. Navigate to the declaration of **static DeviceTwinBinding led1BlinkRate**.

-    * If you have Visual Studio line numbers enabled then scroll down to around line 90.
+    * If you have Visual Studio line numbers enabled, then scroll down to around line 90.
     * You can also use **find**, press <kbd>Ctrl+f</kbd>, and type *led1BlinkRate*.

     ```c